-- 1. Developed six new English-language congregations in full partnership with annual conferences, jurisdictional Korean mission directors/superintendents, and local Korean congregations. - 2.
-Supported fully the Nexus, a new next-generation caucus, for Korean American English-speaking clergy, laity, and missionaries. - 3.
-Strengthened leadership development through the Korean American United Methodist Youth Initiative, College Initiative, and the Children's Ministry Initiative. - 4.
-Utilized the English edition of the small-group training resource, "Longing to Meet You," organized training events in English for next-generation clergy and laity.
+1. Developed ten new English-language congregations in full partnership with annual conferences, jurisdictional Korean missions, Path 1 and local Korean congregations.

+2. Supported fully the Nexus, a next-generation caucus, for Korean American Englishspeaking clergy, laity, and missionaries.

+3. Strengthened leadership development through the Korean American United Methodist Youth Initiative, College Initiative, and the Children's Ministry Initiative.

+4. Utilized the English edition of the small-group training resource, "Longing to Meet You" and organized training events in English for next-generation clergy and laity.